Elemental Fluorine Market Size and Share

 • July 2025: Rcapital Partners LLP acquired F2 Chemicals Ltd., a United Kingdom-based manufacturer of fluorinated compounds, from Resonac Corporation, its former parent.
 F2 Chemicals produces elemental fluorine, which melds with organic compounds to create perfluorinated fluids.

-• March 2024: Deepak Chem Tech Limited (DCTL), a subsidiary of Deepak Nitrite Limited, inaugurated its fluorine chemical plant in Dahej District, Gujarat, India.
-This is the inaugural fluorine chemical plant for the Deepak Group.
+• March 2024: Deepak Chem Tech Limited (DCTL), a wholly-owned subsidiary of Deepak Nitrite Limited, inaugurated its first fluorination plant in Dahej, Gujarat.
+This facility marked the group's entry into fluorine chemistry, catering to applications in pharmaceuticals, agrochemicals, and materials science.

 Table of Contents for Elemental Fluorine Industry Report